spring-projects/spring-boot/spring-actuator/README.md

 # Spring Zero Actuator

-Minimum fuss for getting applications up and running in production, and in other environments.
+The aim of this project is minimum fuss for getting applications up and running in production, and in other environments.
 There is a strong emphasis on implementing RESTful web services but many features are more generic than that.

 |Feature |Implementation |Notes |
 |---|---|---|